slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 }
 ```

-Check [the detailed guide here](/guides/supported-web-frameworks) for further information.
+Check [the detailed guide here](/guides/supported-web-frameworks) for more information.

 ---
 ## Getting started with Kotlin {#getting-started-in-kotlin}

-For code simplicity, [Kotlin](https://kotlinlang.org/) language would be a great option for writing Bolt apps.
+For code simplicity, [Kotlin](https://kotlinlang.org/) is a great option for writing Bolt apps.
 In this section, you'll learn how to set up a Kotlin project for Bolt apps.

 **Using `build.gradle`**